romeelk/watermark-cloud-function/README.md

 ```
 gcloud functions deploy watermark_file \
 --runtime python39 --trigger-bucket=storagebucket
+--set-env-vars BLURRED_BUCKET_NAME=storageoutputbucket
 ```

-Where storagebucket is the bucket triggering the function.
+Where storagebucket is the bucket triggering the function and storageoutputbucket is the bucket where the watermarked pdf will be written to.

 ## Uploading a file to test trigger